conceptadev/rockets/packages/nestjs-access-control/README.md

 When building your ACL, you need to remember these!

 > This module only helps you apply a pattern.
-There is no magic, you are ultimately responsible for
+There is no magic; you are ultimately responsible for
 > checking that your ACL works in all contexts.

 Here is the pattern: